 The Runs tab on the Run Contest tab on the Administrator screen displays a grid showing all the runs which have been submitted so far in the contest (from all teams, at all sites).
 The run display grid can be sorted on any column by clicking in the column header; clicking multiple times toggles the sort between ascending and descending order.
 The columns can also be resized by moving the column separators in the header.
 An example run grid is shown below.

-The Runs display provides a number of capabilities for the Contest Administrator.
+The Runs display provides several capabilities for the Contest Administrator.
 One function of this display is to provide the ability to select a run which has already been judged (and hence no longer appears on the Judge’s grid of available runs) and “give it back to the Judges” so that it may be re-judged.
 (Note that this assumes an Administrative decision to re-judge a run has been made for some reason; this is not a normal contest operation.)

 To give a run back to the Judges, click on the row containing the run to select it, then click the Give button.
 This will cause the run to appear on the Judge’s screens so that it can be selected and re-judged.
 (Note: when a Judge selects a run which has been sent for re-judging, a warning message is displayed on the Judge’s screen asking for verification that the run really is intended for re-judging.)
 A run does not disappear from the Administrator’s grid when it is sent for re-judging; the Administrator always has a complete listing of every run submitted in the contest, from all teams at all sites.